jmichel7/GenLinearAlgebra.jl/README.md

 `in_rowspace(v::AbstractVector,m::AbstractMatrix)`

 whether `v` is in the rowspace `m`.
-The matrix `m` should be an echelonized matrix like what is returned by function `rowspace`.
+The matrix `m` should be an echelonized matrix like what is returned by the function `rowspace`.

-<a target='_blank' href='https://github.com/jmichel7/GenLinearAlgebra.jl/blob/1c47fbd8c10fc5fea8c08460cbe1b086a3dd83e6/src/GenLinearAlgebra.jl#L198-L203' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/GenLinearAlgebra.jl/blob/32da6da72c7015addc2dcf9799f497da4895e878/src/GenLinearAlgebra.jl#L188-L193' class='documenter-source'>source</a><br>

 <a id='GenLinearAlgebra.intersect_rowspace' href='#GenLinearAlgebra.intersect_rowspace'>#</a>
 **`GenLinearAlgebra.intersect_rowspace`** &mdash; *Function*.